Selection Procedures in Competitive Admission: Introduction

 \subsection{Relation to the literature}

-This paper introduces a model of competition where firms compete by posting selection procedures.
+This paper develops a model of choice of selection procedures in a competitive environment.
 When choosing their selection procedure, the firms must consider two key channels: the statistical properties of their test and the selection into their selection procedure.
-I show that natural orders related to the statistical properties of tests have strong implications on selection.
-Under the assumption of perfect competition, the selection effect determines the nature of tests in equilibrium.
-I also make predictions on the nature of the tests used depending on the primitive of the model.
-Finally, I show that ex-ante identical firms can be ex-post differently productive by using different selection procedures.
+I show that accuracy and difficulty are useful orders to characterise and interpret the outcome of competition under various assumptions on the admission environment.
+Finally, I show that selection procedures can be a channel through which ex-ante identical firms can become ex-post differently productive.